Use cases

 RAG enrichment

 Inject people context into your retrieval pipeline.
-Re-rank by expertise, add owners, and surface who to escalate to.
+Re-rank by expertise, add owners, surface escalation paths.

 Live Chat

-Who should review the APAC vendor contract if Legal is at capacity?
+Who should review the APAC contract if Legal is at capacity?

-BehaviorGraph Sarah Chen is primary but at high load.
-Route to James Park — relevance 0.78, available.
+BehaviorGraph Route to James Park (relevance 0.78, available).
 Escalate to Dir.
 Legal if unresolved in 24h.

 Governance-compliant · audit trail logged